Stichting-CROW/ontology-alignment/docs/whitepaper/pages/2-why.md

   Putting back an [=ontology=] in the context of a toplevel ontology, allowing it to become more consensual with other [=ontologies=] of that domain.

 > EXAMPLE "Using common ground"
 > A municipality makes their own ontology for roads.
-Instead of making their own top level ontology, the use the toplevel models from NEN2660-2 and NEN3610 as base, by stating: `x:Tree rdfs:subClassOf nen2660:DiscreteObject`
+Instead of making their own top level ontology, the use the toplevel models from NEN2660-2 and NEN3610 as base, by stating: `ex:Tree rdfs:subClassOf nen2660:DiscreteObject`

 - **_Re-using existing knowledge_**